openvinotoolkit/model_server/docs/docker_container.md

 1. Pull OpenVINO&trade; Model Server Image.
 2. Prepare data for serving:
-   - Start a Docker Container with OVMS and your chosen model from cloud storage.
+   - Start a Docker Container with OVMS and your model.
    - Provide the input files.
    - Prepare a client package.
 3. Run the prediction using ovmsclient.

-Here is an example of launching the model server using a ResNet50 model for image classification:
+Here is an example of launching the model server using a ResNet50 image classification model from a cloud storage:

 ### Step 1.
 Pull Model Server Image